-Located on the south end of Loring Park, 430 Oak Grove provides unique, luxury living in Minneapolis.
+Located on the south end of Loring Park, 430 Oak Grove apartments provide unique, luxury living in Minneapolis.
 It’s a classic building with timeless style—yet all modern amenities are found within.
 Enjoy the fitness center, light-filled atrium, and rooftop deck.

 Floor plans are as unique as the building itself.
 Choose from studios, lofts, one-bedrooms, and two-bedrooms.
 There’s even an apartment that is a preserved 1920’s executive suite.